 Duluth Trading Co.
 Skorts Review

 Duluth wouldn't even be on my radar if it weren't for Kathryn, a long-time reader of Wardrobe Oxygen.
 I trust her judgment and she swears by Duluth.
-I had yet to make a purchase from the brand, but when I knew I was going to review skorts, I headed to Duluth to make my first order.
+I had yet to purchase the brand, but when I knew I was going to review skorts, I headed to Duluth to make my first order.
 Kathryn was right: the quality surpasses the price and many pieces are great wardrobe staples, regardless of your personal style aesthetic.

 Duluth Breezeshooter Skort Review